SepehrAkbari/hemolens/README.md

   - The XGBoost, IsolationForest, and LIME Explainer, were deployed via a Flask web app, allowing administrators to input blood cells images and receive real-time analysis reports.

-## Theoratical Explanation
+## Theoretical Explanation

-Functions used for Segmentation, and all feature extractions are explained in the `Notebooks` folder in detail.
+Functions used for Segmentation, and all feature extractions are explained in the `notebooks` folder in detail.
 Here is a brief summary of each:

 - **Segmentation:** In this project, we will perform segmentation through a technique called thresholding.
 Specifically, using the Otsu thresholding method.
 Thresholding is a common preprocessing technique for images wherein a grayscale image is binarized based on pixel intensities.
 If the intensity of an input pixel is greater than the threshold, the corresponding output pixel is marked as white (foreground), and if the input pixel is less than or equal to the threshold, the output pixel location is marked black (background).
 The Otsu method is an adaptive thresholding technique that automatically calculates the optimal threshold value based on the image's histogram.